Short tutorial explaining what is RAM disk and how to create a RAM disk in Linux. It also includes differences between ramfs and tmpfs.

-Recently one of our reader asked “how to create RAM disk in Linux?”.
-So I though of writing this small tutorial which will help you to understand what is RAM disk, what is the use of it and how to create RAM disk in Linux.
+Recently one of our readers asked “how to create a RAM disk in Linux?”.
+So I thought of writing this small tutorial which will help you to understand what is a RAM disk, what is the use of it and how to create a RAM disk in Linux.

 What is RAM disk?

-Roghuly RAM disk can be termed as potion of your RAM mounted as a directory.
+Roughly RAM disk can be termed as a portion of your RAM mounted as a directory.
 It uses tmpfs or ramfs.
-Refer below table for difference between ramfs and tmpfs.
+Refer below table for the difference between ramfs and tmpfs.

-RAM disk is very high speed, high performance and almost zero latency area to store application files.
-Due to its performance oriented nature, its mostly used for temporary data like caching application files.
+RAM disk is a very high speed, high performance and almost zero latency area to store application files.
+Due to its performance-oriented nature, its mostly used for temporary data like caching application files.

 How to create RAM disk?

 RAM disk can be created in simple two steps.
-One is to create directory on which it should be mounted and second step is to mount it on that directory using specific FS type.
-Make sure you have enough free RAM on system so that portion of it can be used in RAM disk.
+One is to create a directory on which it should be mounted and the second step is to mount it on that directory using specific FS type.
+Make sure you have enough free RAM on the system so that portion of it can be used in RAM disk.
 You can check it using

 You can add below entry in /etc/fstab as well to persist it over reboots as well.
 But keep in mind that data within RAM disk flushes for each reboot since its backed memory is volatile.